yaelbe/TheMoviesDB/README.md

 This code using the follwing cocoa pods:

-- Noke - to load imges from url
+- Noke - for loading imges from url
 - XCDYouTubeKit -  to resolve youTube video link from id

 Before first run you mast run pod install.